axcornea/game-servers-recipes/README.md

-# game-servers-recipes
-Repo with recipes for deploying different game servers
+# Recipes for setting up game servers

+This repository contains guides to set up different game servers in a simple way.

+You can find different guides in the subfolders of this repo.